bhwcan/showpro/README.md

 XshowPro is a python script using wxPython.
 It will run on any supported platform.
 It has been tested on MacOS, Ubuntu, and Windows.
 There is a built xshowpro.exe file available for Windows.
 For other platforms download the source and run the python script.
 See the python documentation for installation of python and wxPython.

-It works best from a laptop connected to a large display so it has the large display for the song view and the song list can be operated by the the group leader or designated member.
+It works best with a large display like a wall mounted TV for the song view.
+The song list from the laptop display can be operated by the the group leader or designated member.

-For first time usage copy your cordpro files to one or more subdirectoris in the "showpro" folder.
+For first time usage create a showpro directory in your home Documents folder.
+Then copy your cordpro files to one or more subdirectoris in the "showpro" folder.
 Execute xshowpro and click on the [Rebuild] button to create your first database and indexes.
 Any time files or directories are added or removed you will need to rebuild.
 It only supports one level of subdrectories which are displayed in the song list window as Books.

 ## File System